Kalaschnik/multipurpose-webpack-config/README.md

   - `rsync`s the contents from dist to server (config via `.npmrc`)
 - Support for multipage files
   - See entry points in `webpack.config.js`

-## Not Supported

-- Chache Busting
-  - makes no sense for smaller apps), and this also requires another webpack plugin:
-- `HtmlWebpackPlugin`
-  - generates the `index.html` and hooks-up hashed .js, .css files -

 ## Resources